socrata-cookbooks/chef-dk/README.md

 - Add a TESTING file.
 - Modify the ChefSpec templates to use our testing and coverage defaults.
 - Modify the resource templates to be more complete and have ChefSpec tests.
+- Assume use of kitchen-microwave and don't write a `.kitchen.yml`.

 ## Requirements